-You only need to use one of the available methods to find your satellite dish antenna pointing coordinates.
-If you know the zip code for the satellite dish antenna location, use that.
+You only need to use one of the available methods to find your dish pointing coordinates.
+If you know the zip code for the dish installation location, use that.

 Using the On-Screen Signal Meter

 The signal strength meter is used to determine whether or not you are receiving the satellite signal; it also indicates the strength of the satellite signal.